 Just remember, a DRC file needs to be named using the 13-digit ISBN.

-Available to be Imported: where you can manually process the galley files you just posted to your FTP folder
+Available to be Imported: where you can manually process the galley files if you upload via FTP folder

 Any titles with e-book files waiting to be processed in your FTP folder will appear here:We process all new files every hour, every day of the week.
 But if you’re in a hurry to get your DRC up onto the site, select the title(s) you’d like to process and click the Import Selected button to process them immediately.
 Your primary DRC admin will receive an email notification when each batch files have been processed.